Editorial Guidelines

 headlines

 Generally, we capitalize the first word and proper nouns only.
 Also, capitalize the first word after a colon.
 Use single quotes.
-Headline styles may differ among University publications.
+Headline styles may differ among University publicationsheadlines for news stories should be in sentence case; headlines for magazines, in title case.

 Also, see How to Write Good Headlines, Captions, and Cutlines.